cross-seed/cross-seed.org/docs/tutorials/linking.md

 ### Should I set up linking?

-You don't need to set up linking with the
+You don't need to set up linking with
 [`matchMode: "strict"`](../basics/options.md#matchmode).
 However, you will need to set up linking in order to enable the more complete matching strategies such as [partial matching](partial-matching.md) or if you want to use